MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 ```
 ### 5) What was the median delay length for each delay category per base for only situations where there was a delay?
 Bases are ranked from most to least delayed.
 ![Figure5](https://github.com/user-attachments/assets/00b29b96-4ffd-43d5-9008-7a9e35e774d9)
-- **Methodology:** PERCENTILE_CONT() function to aggregate the median using FILTER to remove zero values to ensure accurate and insightful data is returned
+- **Methodology:** PERCENTILE_CONT() function to aggregate the median while using FILTER to remove zero values, ensure accurate and insightful data is returned
 - **Insights Gained:** Most bases, with the exceptions of PHL and LAX, see the highest median delays attributed to late aicraft arrivals
 ```
 SELECT RANK() OVER (ORDER BY total_mdn_dly DESC) AS top_mdn_dlyd_base_rank, *